MatterNoise/TIKA-26-GDK/README.md

-# TIKA-26-GDK-for-TIC-80-
+# TIKA-26-GDK

+## About
-TIKA-26 is a Game Developing Kit based on a Scene-Object scheme, maked for TIC-80 in Lua
+TIKA-26-GDK (or simply TIKA-26) is a Game Developing Kit based on a Scene-Object scheme

+further details soon...